top of page

 Search

-The Fire of Sorrows: Navigating Grief and Loss
+The Fire of Sorrow: Navigating Grief and Loss

 Oswald Chambers says, “My attitude as a saint to sorrow and difficulty is not to ask that they may be prevented, but to ask that I may preserve the self-God created me to be through every fire of sorrow.
 Our Lord received himself in the fire of sorrow.
 He was saved not from the hour but out of the hour.